 - 1. Make equipment for your treatment

 - 2. Take a CT scan of the treatment area

-- 3. Create tattoos and photos.
+- 3. If required create tattoos and take photos.

 1. Equipment

 We will use equipment that helps you to be stable and still for your treatment.
 You will lie on the CT scanner bed in a "bean-bag" (called a vacbag).
 It will shape around your upper back and shoulders.